kontent-ai/delivery-sdk-net/README.md

 * 503 - `ServiceUnavailable`
 * 504 - `GatewayTimeout`

-or if HTTP requests throw `HttpRequestException` with inner `WebException` and its exception status is one of the following:
+or if there is one of the following connection problems:

-* `WebExceptionStatus.ConnectFailure`
+* `ConnectFailure`
-* `WebExceptionStatus.ConnectionClosed`
+* `ConnectionClosed`
-* `WebExceptionStatus.KeepAliveFailure`
+* `KeepAliveFailure`
-* `WebExceptionStatus.NameResolutionFailure`
+* `NameResolutionFailure`
-* `WebExceptionStatus.ReceiveFailure`
+* `ReceiveFailure`
-* `WebExceptionStatus.SendFailure`
+* `SendFailure`
-* `WebExceptionStatus.Timeout`
+* `Timeout`

-There are two parameters in `DeliveryOptions.RetryPolicyOptions` to customize the default retry policy: `DeltaBackoff` and `MaxCumulativeWaitTime`.

-The consecutive retry attempts are delayed exponentically where the delay (wait time) is based on the `DeltaBackoff` and the number of attemted retries.
-For status codes 429 (`TooManyRequests`) and 503 (`ServiceUnavailable`) the wait time is read from a standard `Retry-After` header if present in the response.
-Should the wait time exceed `MaxCumulativeWaitTime` no further retry is attempted and the policy throws either `DeliveryException`, if response resulted in one of the retried status codes, or the original retried `HttpRequestException` thrown by the request.

-The defaults for `RetryPolicyOptions` are `DeltaBackoff` of 1 second and `MaxCumulativeWaitTime` of 30 seconds.
-Custom values can be set through `DeliveryClientBuilder`.
+The default retry policy performs retries using a randomized exponential back off scheme to determine the interval between retries.
+It can be customized by changing parameters in `DeliveryOptions.RetryPolicyOptions`.
+The `DeltaBackoff` parameter specifies the back-off interval between retries.
+The `MaxCumulativeWaitTime` parameter specifies the maximum cumulative wait time.
+If the cumulative wait time exceeds this value, the client will stop retrying and return the error to the application.
+The default retry policy also respects the `Retry-After` response header.

-The default retry policy is implemented without any 3rd party dependency, but you can create your custom policy, for example using [Polly](https://github.com/App-vNext/Polly), by implementing `IRetryPolicy` and `IRetryPolicyProvider`.
-The instance of the provider can be set to `IDeliveryClient` implementation through the `DeliveryClientBuilder` class or by registering it to the `ServiceCollection`.
+You can create your custom retry policy, for example with [Polly](https://github.com/App-vNext/Polly), by implementing `IRetryPolicy` and `IRetryPolicyProvider` interfaces.
+The custom retry policy provider can be registered with `DeliveryClientBuilder.WithRetryPolicyProvider` or with the `ServiceCollection`.

 ## Using the Kentico.Kontent.Delivery.Rx reactive library